 by Katie Munday

 Gender expression and identity has often been considered as binary–either masculine or feminine–but most of us fall somewhere along or outside of the spectrum of gender characteristics.
-Diverse gender identities appear to be more prevalent in autistic individuals than neurotypical people.
+Divergent gender identities appear to be more prevalent in Autistic individuals than neurotypical people.
 Unfortunately, most of the academic work on this intersection is less than complimentary, posing neuro- and gender diversity as ‘abnormal’.
-Fortunately, there is growing work in print and online by autistic trans activists which champions these identities as an important part of human diversity.
+Fortunately, there is growing work in print and online by Autistic trans and / or non-binary activists which champions these identities as an important part of human diversity.

-Further reading (by autistic trans / gender diverse writers):
+Further reading (by autistic trans / gender divergent writers):

 - Uncomfortable Labels: My Life as a Gay Autistic Trans Woman by Laura Kate Dale